tale-toul/Harbor/terraform/Readme.md

 * NAT_gateway.- This direcotory will hold the NAT gateway.

 * EC2.- This will hold the code to create the EC2 instances.

+* S3.- Holds the code to create the storage infrastructure, including buckets, users and policies.

 #### Remote state and backends